 As you begin to wade through the questions and emotions, here are 6 thoughts to consider:

 - Processing the grief from suicide will take time.
 Extended and complicated grief is often experienced.
-Guilt, anger, despair, rejection, abandonment, shame and embarrassment may be some of the complex emotions that follow—these are all normal, reach out to others for the support you will need.
+Guilt, anger, despair, rejection, abandonment, shame, and embarrassment may be some of the complex emotions that follow—these are all normal.
+Be gentle with yourself.
+Fully allow and do not judge any of the emotions that arise.
+Reach out to others, but ultimately seek God who is your source of comfort, compassion, and healing.

 - Suicide is not the unpardonable sin.
 The choice of suicide does not cause eternal separation from God.
 Nothing separates us from God except rejecting the gift of salvation through the blood of Jesus Christ (Romans 8:31-37).